Staggerlee011/serialexperiments/content/posts/ecr-named-profile.md

 ---
-title: "Push images to ECR via AWS Named Profile"
+title: "Push Images to ECR via AWS Named Profile"
 date: "2021-01-15"
 description: "Quick example of using the profile switches for macOS/Linux and Windows"
 tags: [